 I know many pastors, Christian counselors, and wives of crossdressers are coming to my website, probably in the hopes of finding help in ministering to crossdressers, transsexuals, or people struggling with gender dysphoria.
 I can tell this by looking at the search terms people use when they find my blog.
 I know that I’ve written a lot on my website and it can be daunting trying to figure out where to start.
 So I thought I’d make a one stop shop, one big post for those pastors or wives or caring friends, people who don’t struggle with crossdressing themselves, but are trying to help someone else with one or both of these conditions.
 Feel free to comment below with suggestions, comments, or questions in case you are still confused or unsure about something after reading this post.
+(At the outset, I want to suggest reading an article that is similar to my post, that will also give you a helpful introduction to giving pastoral care to someone experiencing gender dysphoria – Discipleship and the Transgender Convert: Issues and Proposals).

 First, what is crossdressing?
 What is transgenderism?
 What does “transsexual” mean?
 What is gender dysphoria?